bt-glv/nvim-config/README.md

 > This config is a work in progress.

-> Made for Linux; other platforms might not work out of the box or be incompatible.
+> Made for Linux; other platforms might not work out of the box or may be incompatible.
 </br>